 This interface uses the caDSR HTTP API to retrieve all types of caDSR metadata.
 End users and application developers can use this interface to view content via a web browser, test HTTP calls, and retrieve content in HTML or XML formats.
-Java APIs are also provided.
-Learn more on the caDSR APIs and REST Examples wiki page.
+Java APIs are also available.
+Learn more about caDSR APIs and REST Examples.

 caDSR is a publicly accessible, community-based resource with embedded best practices and governance processes.
 The Metadata Content Team provides metadata development services to the community and is available to support organizations with the curation process by contacting them at caDSR.RA@nih.gov.